 - Through the prophet Ezekiel, God says to Gog (of the land of Magog), “You will come from your place in the far north, you and many nations with you, all of them riding on horses, a great horde, a mighty army.
-You will advance against my people Israel like a cloud that covers the land” (Ezekiel 38:15–16).
+You will advance against my people Israel like a cloud that covers the land” (Ezek.
+38:15–16).

 - Toward the end of our Bible, John the Revelator sees in a vision: “When the thousand years are over, Satan will be released from his prison and will go out to deceive the nations in the four corners of the earth—Gog and Magog—and to gather them for battle.
-In number they are like the sand on the seashore” (Revelation 20:7–8).
+In number they are like the sand on the seashore” (Rev. 20:7–8).

 These prophecies are well-known and much-disputed.
 There’s plenty of debate over who Gog is, what Magog represents, and what these prophecies ultimately refer to.

 But are we modern readers missing something that the original readers would have naturally picked up on?

 According to Dr. Michael S. Heiser, author of The Unseen Realm: Recovering the Supernatural Worldview of the Bible, we can’t really understand Gog and Magog without first getting a grasp on how ancient Hebrews would have understood the supernatural idea of a northern foe.
 The following post is largely adapted from chapter 40 of his book.

 Gog, Magog, and a foe from the north